MetPX/sarracenia/doc/sr_post.7.rst

 the remaining sub-topics are the path elements of the file on the web server.
-For example, if a file is placed on http://www.example.com/a/b/c/d/foo.txt, then the complete topic of the message will be:  *"v02.post.a.b.c.d.foo.txt"*
+For example, if a file is placed on http://www.example.com/a/b/c/d/foo.txt, then the complete topic of the message will be:  *"v02.post.a.b.c.d.foo.txt"* AMQP fields are limited to 255 characters, and the characters in the field are utf8 encoded, so actual length limit may be less than that.
+Sarracenia truncates header fields to ensure the messages can be sent.

 THE FIRST LINE